Cows used in animal agriculture.

 Livestock accounts for an estimated 9% of global carbon dioxide emissions, 35-40% of global methane emissions, and 65% of nitrous oxide emissions.
 Methane gas is one of the largest contributors to climate change and can trap up to one hundred times more heat in the atmosphere than carbon dioxide over a five-year period.

-Livestock operations have created more than five hundred nitrogen-flooded dead zones (aka areas that cannot support life) in oceans around the world due to improper manure management and the widespread use of pesticides, herbicides, and chemical fertilizers used for feed crops.
-These pesticides and fertilizers also interfere with the reproductive systems of animals that are unlucky enough to encounter them which further affects biodiversity loss.
+Livestock operations have created more than five hundred nitrogen-flooded dead zones in oceans around the world due to improper manure management and the widespread use of pesticides, herbicides, and chemical fertilizers used for feed crops.
+These pesticides and fertilizers also interfere with the reproductive systems of animals that are unlucky enough to encounter them, which further affects biodiversity loss.

 Animal agriculture also presents ethical issues.